tfaehse/instruction-matcher/README.md

 # instruction_matcher

 Vibecoded prototype to count LEGO parts from instruction PDFs by reading the callout boxes per step.
+The threshold are hardcoded for the exact instructions I wanted to parse, instead of an actual piece of useful software this project is just intended to show how far LLM-assisted development can get you within less than a day of work.
+Personally, I found it quite impressive.
+It also goes to show how far traditional computer vision techniques can still get you when applied to a very specific problem, with no access to large data or compute.

 ## Requirements